wlonk/arcadia/moves.md

 lowering the value of the high card needed to damage the reputation) and requiring stronger roleplay_.

-__1, 2 or 3 status, at increasing levels of risk to passions? how's that work? anyway, requiring more strenuous roleplay, too._
+_1, 2 or 3 status, at increasing levels of risk to passions? how's that work? anyway, requiring more strenuous roleplay, too._

+Remember what Vincent said:

+> Apocalypse World's moves create these differences, again transparently and
+> accessibly, not only by having different possible outcomes, but by having
+> materially different procedures.
+Some moves have you ask another player
+> questions.
+Some let you choose the outcome, others let another player choose
+> the outcome.
+Some leave your next action unbiased, some offer enticements,
+> some cut off possibilities, some make demands.

 ## Stats